truemagic-coder/solana-agent/README.md

 - Chronologically accurate responses across all conversations
 - Default timezone fallbacks at both agent and swarm levels
 - Seamless timezone preservation during agent handoffs

+### ⚖️ **Self-Critical System**
+- AI critic that evaluates agent responses for quality and accuracy
+- Autonomous identification of improvement areas across all agents
+- Prioritized feedback based on severity and impact
+- Automatic scheduling of learning tasks for high-priority issues
+- System-wide trend analysis to track collective improvement

 ## Privacy and Collective Memory